CanyonR/CTF-WriteUps/picoCTF-ScavengerHunt.md

 ## Preparation

 I'm just starting to get my feet wet with CTFs.
-This picoCTF site has challenges aimed at High School students, so the first problems should all be realitively easy to solve.
+This picoCTF site has challenges aimed at High School students, so the first problems should all be relatively easy to solve.
 This flag was only worth 50 points, and I had pretty quickly found a couple other smaller "web exploitation" flags on picoCTF, so I went into this puzzle feeling pretty confident.
 It took me a fair bit longer than I thought it would...

 ---